Menu

 Other Caspase Substrates and Assays

 In addition to our patented NucView® technology for detecting caspase-3 activity in live cells, Biotium also offers rhodamine 110 (R110)-based assay kits for fluorescence- or absorbance-based detection of caspase-3 or caspase-8 activity in cell lysates.
 The HTS versions of the R110-based homogenous caspase-3 and caspase-8 assay kits are optimized for high throughput screening by fluorescence microplate reader.
-We also offers a coumarin (AMC)-based blue fluorogenic substrate (Ac-DEVD-AMC) for measuring caspase-3 activity in cell lysates by fluorescence microplate reader.
+We also offer a coumarin (AMC)-based blue fluorogenic substrate (Ac-DEVD-AMC) for measuring caspase-3 activity in cell lysates by fluorescence microplate reader.

 Apoptosis Inducers/Inhibitors